patrickjmorris/frannieandpatrick/content/gifts/content.md

-In leui of gifts, we ask you to donate to one of the charities below.
+In lieu of gifts, we ask you to donate to one of the charities below.